cilium/tetragon/README.md

 ### Deploy Tetragon

-To install and deploy Tetragon run the following from the git repository.
-Note if running Vagrantfile above the repository is synced with the VM.
+To install and deploy Tetragon, run the following from the git repository.
+Note if running the Vagrantfile above, the repository is synced with the VM.

 ```
 helm install tetragon -n kube-system ./install/kubernetes/